-There's a plethora of plant grow lights on the market.
-All are helpful to gardeners who want to grow plants indoors.
-Each type of grow light offers advantages and disadvantages.
-Use our guide to select the best light for your needs!
+Grow lights make it easy to grow plants indoors, and luckily there are many grow light systems to choose from.
+All are helpful, but each type of grow light offers advantages and disadvantages.
+Use our guide to select the best grow light for your needs!

 The brightest grow lights are high-intensity discharge (HID) lights.
 They can be installed anywhere in your home, garage, or greenhouse to supplement existing light, and they can serve as the sole source of light for your plants.